 First, let’s get one thing straight: Austria is not Australia!
 Many English-speakers – at least those who did not pay attention during geography class – confuse the two nations.
 Which, considering how different they are, and how distant from each other they are, is rather amazing.
 But Austria doesn’t have all those “No Kangaroos” T-shirts and signs for tourists for nothing.

 Now that we have that out of the way, let’s talk about the European and Alpine democratic federal republic called Republik Österreich in German.
-With about 8.6 million inhabitants, Austria has about one tenth of the population of its much bigger neighbor to the north.
-But there are many other important differences between Austria and Germany, including the fact that the German one hears in Austria does not sound like the German spoken in Germany (except maybe for the German heard in Bavaria).
+With about 8.6 million inhabitants, Austria has about one tenth of the population of its much bigger nation to the north.
+But there are many other important differences between Austria and Germany, including the fact that the German you hear in Austria does not sound like the German spoken in Germany (except maybe for the German heard in Bavaria).
 There are also many local dialects in Austria, which can be difficult to understand, even for Austrians from other regions.

 Modern-day Austria dates back to the Habsburg dynasty when most of the country was a part of the Holy Roman Empire.
 Austria today has approximately the same area as the US state of South Carolina, but it was once a much bigger nation, covering a much larger area of Europe.
 When it was a monarchy (actually a dual monarchy) known as Austria-Hungary.
 That Habsburg (Austro-Hungarian) Empire ended in 1918 when World War I ended.
 That was the start of the First Republic (in 1919), which ended in 1934, and in 1938 with Hitler’s takeover of Austria (Anschluss).
 Today’s Second Republic began at the end of World War II in 1945, but Austria was still technically an Allied occupied nation until July 27, 1955, when an official state treaty granted Austria full sovereignty.
 (For more see our History of Austria page.)